microsoft/live-share/docs/use/vscode.md

 | Guest: Joined Read-only | ![VS Code status: joined read-only](../media/vscode-status-joined-read-only.png) | Guest is joined and connected to an active read-only collaboration session. |

-Although there are currently some shortcomings guests will experience while using the features described above, collaboration session hosts retain the complete functionality of their chosen tool.
+Although there are currently some shortcomings guests will experience while using the features described in this article, collaboration session hosts retain the complete functionality of their chosen tool.
 For more information, see:

 - [Language and platform support](../reference/platform-support.md)
 - [Extension support](../reference/extensions.md)